Fast Biconnectivity Restoration in Multi-Robot Systems for Robust Communication Maintenance: Problem Formulation

-In this section, we present a QCP formulation of the FBR problem.
+Next, we give a QCP-based formulation, which can be used to find the optimal solution to Problem \ref{problem: FBR}.
 The key idea behind the QCP formulation is based on multi-commodity network flow~\cite{ilpref}.
-We make use of the fact that if a graph is biconnected, there exists at least two vertex-disjoint paths between each pair of vertices.
+We make use of the fact that if a graph is biconnected, there exist at least two vertex-disjoint paths between each pair of vertices.
 We use the following variables in the QCP formulation.

 \begin{itemize} \item Binary variable $e_{i,j}$, where $1\leq i,j\leq n$, indicates if there exists an edge between robots $x_i^*$ and $x_j^*$ in the communication graph of $X^*$ with respect to communication radius $h$, i.e., if $x_i^*$ and $x_j^*$ are within distance $h$ of each other.